 System weight varies depending on the model and STC ratings, and is listed as lbs. / square foot.
 This information is contained within the Product Downloads and in the product specifications, which can be viewed or downloaded from our website under Product Downloads from the top navigation tab.

-Kwik-Wall prides itself in leading the operable wall industry with the fastest production lead times – averaging just 4-6 weeks after release for fabrication.
-Fabrication lead times are subject to change.
+While some leading operable wall manufacturers are struggling to provide products in under 6 months, Kwik-Wall prides itself in leading the operable wall industry with the fastest production lead times – averaging under 10 weeks after release for fabrication.

 All wall repair and accessory requests are handled by your local distributor.
 Find A Distributor

 Kwik-Wall provides technical assistance for layout and configuration designs, no matter how complex.
 Your local Kwik-Wall distributor is trained to provide design and layout assistance and will walk you through sound control decisions, layout options, operational configuration options, panel storage options, and how your Kwik-Wall operable wall connects to your building’s structure.